sudhanshu24/SushiGo/README.md

 6) Send cards to the server process for forwarding it to the next user

 7) Receives and processes the updates and goes to step 1.

+Cards can be sent/received in a blob which is just an array of cards one after the other.

+Card structure:
+{
+version number;
+card name;
+card ID;
+associated image;
+}

+player state :
+array of unselected cards (the ones in hand)
+// TODO : Add other state vars here